Speedy Dado: Attempt at world feather title, March, 1933

 He lost on March 21, 1933, to Freddie Miller for the National Boxing Association featherweight title at the Olympic Stadium in Los Angeles.
 Miller won seven of the ten rounds, and had Dado on the floor for a six count from a strong right to the head in the second round.
 Dado took only rounds three and seven.

 In a widely publicized bout on June 9, 1933, Dado drew with former Canadian bantamweight champion Pete Sanstol in a ten-round points decision at Dreamland in San Francisco.
 Both boxers boxed cautiously in the tame bout, though Sanstol appeared the aggressor.
 Several local papers wrote that Dado may have had a very slight edge in points.

-On October 24, 1933, Dado defeated Young Tommy, another Filipino boxer, in a ten-round points decision at Olympic Auditorium in Los Angeles for the USA California State Bantamweight title.
+On October 24, 1933, Dado defeated Young Tommy, a fellow Filipino, in a ten-round points decision at Olympic Auditorium in Los Angeles for the USA California State Bantamweight title.
 The crowd of 7,000 saw Dado use somewhat better defensive skills, and greater speed, though Tommy may have delivered the stronger blows at times.
 In a close bout, Dado took five rounds, Tommy four, and one was even.
 On May 19, 1933, Young Tommy won the state title against Dado in a ten-round points decision at Dreamland Auditorium in San Francisco.
 In a previous bout on October 12, 1932, Dado decisively defeated Young Tommy for the state bantamweight title in a ten-round points decision in Oakland.
 Dado took seven of the ten rounds, and showed great speed in the victory before a capacity crowd.
 Midway in the second, Tommy was down for a no-count from a left hook to the jaw.
 The final round was continuous action, and fought at great speed.
 Tommy would later defeat Dado in a ten-round non-title bout in Los Angeles on December 4, 1934.